 As you can see, this is complex, so it's worth speaking to a mortgage broker to discuss the options available to you.
 Our Cheap Mortgage Finding guide lists some of the top brokers around.

 This all depends on what remortgaging option you're going for.
 If you're remortgaging your standard mortgage to include the equity loan, you'll have a good choice of lenders to choose from.

 But if you're just remortgaging your standard mortgage and keeping the equity loan separate, some lenders won't lend to you (the ones more likely to offer a mortgage here include Halifax, Barclays, Newcastle Building Society, Skipton Building Society and Leeds Building Society).

 Even if you can get a mortgage from a lender, you'll have to meet its affordability tests before being approved.

 The interest rate you'll pay for the equity loan will be 1.75% in the first year you'll have to pay it back, meaning only the best mortgage deals will beat that.

 On the flipside, clearing the equity loan sooner rather than later could be worth it if you think property prices are likely to go up a lot in future.
 This is because if your home is worth less, you'll pay less to the Government, as it'll take the same percentage of the sale price as you opted for when you took out your equity loan.
 If the price of your home goes up later, that percentage will also rise.

 Whatever you decide, always make sure you do your sums before taking the plunge.

 You don't have to pay off the whole lot in one go.
-But rules mean you can only repay a minimum of 10% of the property's current value – or the whole loan amount.
+But rules mean you have to repay at least 10% of the property's current value – or the whole loan amount.

-You'll also pay an admin fee of £200 to pay off the loan.
+You'll also pay an admin fee of £200 to pay off the loan (£115 if staircasing).
 That's on top of any other fees you face.
-Find a list of charges here.
+A list of charges is available via MyFirstHome.